abdullah-kasim/node-interview-test/docs/README.md

 You can use the credentials above to replace the default credentials in the repo above.

-Once you have the server started and authenticated an account, the firebase token can then be obtained by doing the following inside the console:
+Once you have the firebase demo server started and authenticated an account, the firebase token can then be obtained by running the following inside the console:

 ```js